-Network, Ingress, Services, etc
+Network, Ingress, Services, etc Link to heading

-Pods Networking
+Pods Networking Link to heading

 We can bootstrap kuberentes via minikube with these configs: